eller kjøp de skickelige platene fra mons.no shop

 Written a few weeks prior to the recordings in 2004.

-nes we used to have in the early 90's?
-Then: Wham-bam Lisa say ♫♫.
-La-la-la. .
-Lisa say...
+I was thinking What about a nice pop tune like the ones we used to have in the early 90's?
+Then: Wham-bam Lisa say

-Took maybe ten minutes.
-That's how hard it can be.
+Took maybe ten minutes, that's how hard it can be.
 On a good day.

 Everything in the lyric is true.
 This is my «Don't pass me by», but it's not ironic or dramatized at all.

-I started with these because they were the ones I was most unsure of.
+Because they were the ones I was most unsure of.

 It was a relief when Bent and Lars ok'd all three of them.

-- Oh... so now we're left with the really good ones...
+- Oh, so now we're left with the really good ones ...
 GOT YOU!

 Nyklint Trut Lyspære Blues

 Finished in Larsville with Lars on piano.
-We had fun!
+We had fun

 And it's always nice to do short songs.

-Think about it; the tightest and biggest Norwegian band ever, and: - Could you swap?
-You play the drums and you play the bass, or Bent... you play the drums, I play the guitar.
+Even had broken his arm, having too much fun at a party, so that's why Snah (Hans Magnus Ryan) joined on bass and why Bent played the drums.
+Think about it: the tightest and biggest Norwegian band ever, and: - Could you swap?
+You play the drums and you play the bass, or Bent

 Min